-Assets costing equal to or below the following thresholds (GST exclusive if you’re able to claim the GST) can be treated as tax deductible rather than depreciable capital assets:
+By way of reminder, assets costing equal to or below the following thresholds (GST exclusive if you are GST registered) can be treated as tax deductible rather than depreciable capital assets:

 - $500 for assets acquired on or before 16th March 2020